Mikoyan-Gurevich MiG-21: Safety record

-The Indian Air Force plans to decommission all MiG-21 by 2025.

 1971 Indo-Pakistan War

 The expansion of the IAF MiG-21 fleet marked a developing India-Soviet Union military partnership, which enabled India to field a formidable air force to counter Chinese and Pakistani threats.
 The capabilities of the MiG-21 were put to the test during the Bangladesh Liberation War.
 During the war, the MiG-21s played a crucial role in giving the IAF air superiority over vital points and areas in the western theater of the conflict.

 The 1971 war witnessed the first supersonic air combat in the subcontinent when an Indian MiG-21FL claimed a PAF F-104A Starfighter with its GSh-23 twin-barrelled 23 mm cannon.
-By the time the hostilities came to an end, the IAF MiG-21FLs had claimed four PAF F-104As, two PAF Shenyang F-6s, one PAF North American F-86 Sabre and one PAF Lockheed C-130 Hercules.
-But only two kills were confirmed (both F-104As).
+By the time the hostilities came to an end, the IAF MiG-21FLs had claimed four PAF F-104As, two PAF Shenyang F-6Cs, one PAF North American F-86F Sabre and one PAF Lockheed C-130E Hercules.
+Only two kills were confirmed (both F-104As).
 Two more F-104s were critically damaged by MiG-21 fighters.
 Pakistan decommissioned all F-104s shortly after the end of the war.
 According to one Western military analyst, the MiG-21FLs had clearly "won" the much anticipated air combat between the MiG-21FL and the F-104A Starfighter.

 Because of the performance of India's MiG-21s, several nations, including Iraq, approached India for MiG-21 pilot training.
 By the early 1970s, more than 120 Iraqi pilots were being trained by the Indian Air Force.

 Kargil War

-One MiG-21 was shot down by a Pakistani soldier using a shoulder-fired MANPADS missile during the Kargil war.
+The MiG-21, played a notable yet difficult role in the Kargil War during Operation Safed Sagar.
+The MiG-21 was pressed into ground-attack duties and combat air patrols when hostilities broke out in the mountains of Jammu and Kashmir.
+The aircraft flew multiple sorties against fortified Pakistani positions on high ridges, using unguided bombs, rockets, and 23 mm cannons to provide close air support to several Indian Army units.
+However, operating at altitudes above 16,000 feet proved extremely challenging for the aircraft, as engine thrust and maneuverability were reduced in the thin mountain air, limiting effectiveness.
+On 27 May 1999, a MiG-21 was shot down by a Stinger missile in the Batalik sector, leading to the death of its pilot, Squadron Leader Ajay Ahuja, who was reportedly killed by Pakistani troops after ejecting, an incident that generated widespread outrage in India.
+These losses highlighted the vulnerabilities of older fighters in asymmetric, high-altitude warfare.
+Despite these setbacks, the MiG-21s contributed significantly to maintaining aerial pressure on enemy positions and securing Indian air superiority during the conflict.
+This also resulted in the IAF's decision of limiting the aircraft's future responsibility as an interceptor aircraft than a fighter aircraft.

+Late service (1999-2025)

-On 10 August 1999, two MiG-21FLs of the Indian Air Force intercepted and shot down a Pakistan's Naval Air Arms Atlantic maritime patrol aircraft with an R-60 missile after it allegedly entered Indian airspace for surveillance, killing all on board.
+On 10 August 1999, two MiG-21FLs of the Indian Air Force intercepted and shot down a Pakistani Bréguet 1150 Atlantic maritime patrol aircraft with an R-60 missile after it allegedly entered Indian airspace for surveillance, killing all 16 on board.